SillyTavern/SillyTavern-Docs/Extras/extensions/Smart-Context.md

 - because no chat items are being removed/replaced, there is a higher chance you will overflow your context limit.
 - because the memories exist very close to the end of the prompt they can have TOO MUCH effect on the AI's response.

+#### Custom Depth

+This strategy leaves the chat history in its natural state and adds 'memories' at the depth you determine within the template you specify.
+This means the 'kept messages' slider is effectively disabled.
+The custom injection message should include the `{{memories}}` template word which is where all queried memories will be placed.

+Advantage

+- flexibility to experiment with memory placement
+- customizable introductions to memory within context

+Disadvantage

+- because no chat items are being removed/replaced, there is a higher chance you will overflow your context limit.

 #### Use % Strategy

 Note: This is not compatible with the 'Add to Bottom' strategy, which does not remove any messages at all.